-Storyist 2 review
+Storyist 2 full review

 Back in April we looked at Storyist 1.5, an attractive creative-writing application designed for both new and established novelists and screenwriters.
 The typewriter-like, double-spaced, 12-point Courier default setting conforms to an industry standard for submitting manuscripts.
 A solid four-star product, a significant update was promised and here it is.